dyhes/zulip/templates/zerver/help/import-from-mattermost.md

     ```
 {end_tabs}

-### Import into Zulip Cloud
+### Import into Aloha Cloud

 Email support@zulip.com with your exported archive,
-the name of the Mattermost team you want to import, and your desired Zulip
+the name of the Mattermost team you want to import, and your desired Aloha
 subdomain.
 Your imported organization will be hosted at
 `<subdomain>.zulipchat.com`.